 There are always other choices like balance transfers and snowballing, but one of the quickest means of taking a chunk out of your repayments is to consolidate your high-interest debts.
 Interestingly, debt consolidation loans have been around for a very long time, but they aren’t all that widely known.
 Perhaps that is largely due to the fact that, until recently, tracking down a low-cost loan has been like finding a needle in a haystack, so finding a lender who offers an APR that significantly undercuts other debt wasn’t worth the effort.However, as interest rates have continued to remain at record lows, and a range of alternative finance providers have brought some much-needed competition to high-street banks, the landscape has become a whole lot more favourable for borrowing.

-What it means is that for those of you who have accumulated significant credit card debt, overdrafts or other high interest debts over the years – or even just in the build-up Christmas – there is an easy way of taking the load off your shoulders.
-All you need to do is shop around to find a provider who will offer you a single, good-value loan to cover all your expensive debts, leaving you with just the sole remaining loan to worry about paying off each month, and at a much better rate.
+What it means is that for those of you who have accumulated significant credit card debt, overdrafts or other high-interest debts over the years – or even just in the build-up to Christmas – there is an easy way of taking the load off your shoulders.
+All you need to do is shop around to find a provider who will offer you a single, good-value loan to cover all your expensive debts, leaving you with just the sole remaining loan to worry about paying off each month and at a much better rate.